-The Official Plan provides a vision of the future growth of the city and a policy framework to guide its physical development to the year 2021.
-It is a legal document that addresses matters of provincial interest defined by the Provincial Policy Statement under the Ontario Planning Act.
+The City of Ottawa Official Plan provides a vision for the future growth of the city and a policy framework to guide the city's physical development to the year 2031.
+It is a legal document that addresses matters of provincial interest defined by the Planning Act and the Provincial Policy Statement.
 It also serves as a basis for a wide range of municipal activities.
 These include the:

-- Planning and approval of public works (such as roads and parks)
+- Planning for and approval of public works and infrastructure (such as roads, and parks)

 Official Plan Amendments